YaraWS/-CSS-/README.md

-# ✨CSS✨
+# H1 ✨CSS✨
 A repository to storage CSS exercises.

-# H1 Contraction Timer project
+H2 Contraction Timer project

 Copy from the design of  [Ildiko Gaspar](https://dribbble.com/shots/17562275-Contraction-Timer-UI-Design)